 Thank goodness Peggy is savvy and exploring this now because not knowing the rules could damage her retirement plans.
 I’ve received emails from folks in their early 60s who began Social Security benefits early thinking they could get their benefit amount and keep working too.
 A year or so later they received a notice that they had to return some of their Social Security benefits.
 They had to pay back some benefits because of the Social Security earnings limit.
 They had already spent the money, so this was a big shock and a financial hardship for them.

 Here’s how the Social Security earnings limit works.
-If you take Social Security benefits before your Full Retirement Age and you continue to earn more money than the “earnings limit,” either as an employee or as a self-employed person, your Social Security benefits are reduced until you reach Full Retirement Age (FRA).
+If you take Social Security benefits before your Full Retirement Age and you continue to earn more money than the “earnings limit,” either as an employee or as a self-employed person, your Social Security benefits will be reduced while your earnings are in excess of the limit.
+Once you reach Full Retirement Age (FRA) you can earn an unlimited amount and no reduction will apply.
 Income from investments does not count as earnings under this rule, and neither do unemployment benefits or pensions.

 How much can Peggy earn from her job before Social Security benefits are reduced?

-In 2018, the earnings limit is $17,040 per year or $1,420 per month.
-(In 2019, it is $17,640.)
+In 2019, the earnings limit is $17,640 per year or $1,470 per month.
+(In 2020, it is $18,240.)
 That means in 2019 Peggy can earn about $17,640 for the year before her Social Security benefits are reduced.
-Before you reach FRA, Social Security looks at income for the entire year, even if you were not entilted to Social Security for the entire year.
+Before you reach FRA, Social Security looks at income for the entire year, even if you were not entitled to Social Security for the entire year.
 Once you attain FRA, this reduction no longer applies.

 Reduced by how much?!?

 If you collect Social Security benefits in the years before reaching Full Retirement Age (FRA) while earning more than the annual earnings limit, Social Security will take back $1 of Social Security for every $2 that you earn over the earnings limit amount.